 What happens if someone doesn’t follow the rules?

-If you see a rule broken – someone is sitting on the deck or patio, kids are playing tag, multiple people are in one lap lane, someone is in the bathroom without a mask – please report it to the manager on duty or another staff member immediately.
-The majority of our rules are prescribed by the County or state of Maryland and we are fortunate that our pool opened.
+If you see a rule broken please report it to the manager on duty or another staff member immediately.
+The majority of our rules are prescribed by the County or state of Maryland.
 Let’s not risk having a pool to swim in!

-This summer, members will receive one warning about rules (either COVID-related or regular rules) and then be asked to leave for the day.
-Parents will be notified if children 12 or over are asked to leave.
+Members will receive one warning about rules (either COVID-related or regular rules) and then be asked to leave for the day.
+Parents will be notified if children 8 and over are asked to leave.
 Future infractions could result in longer loss of pool privileges.

 Can I shower or change into my suit/clothes?

 Yes!
 Please take a soap shower before entering the pool.
 The bath house area will be fully open.

 What if I leave something at the pool?

 Please make sure to take everything with you when you leave.
 Lost & Found will be available in case you leave something behind.